 The Ottoman Empire in the 17th century is a land of many contrasts.
 I know that sounds like the opening to a bad high school essay, but it’s not wrong.
 The 17th century ended with the Ottomans signing the first disadvantageous treaty they’d ever signed, and while reports of Ottoman decline in this period are greatly exaggerated, I think it’s fair to say that this was a sign of relative, if not absolute, Ottoman decline.
 In other words, their enemies were catching up to them.
-On the other hand, the mid-century (1645-1669) Cretan War, or the Fifth Ottoman-Venetian War if you prefer, brought the empire to its largest territorial extent, even if you have to fudge a little to get there (Constantinople/Istanbul didn’t have a whole lot of day-to-day control over, say, Algeria in this period, but Algeria is still considered part of the empire).
+On the other hand, the mid-century (1645-1669) Cretan War, or the Fifth Ottoman-Venetian War if you prefer, brought the empire to its largest territorial extent, even if you have to fudge a little to get there–the Ottomans didn’t have a whole lot of day-to-day control over, say, Algeria in this period, but Algeria is still considered part of the empire.
 The siege we’re talking about today was the centerpiece of that war and, as it so happens, one of the longest sieges in recorded history at a whopping 21 years and almost five months.

-The Cretan War was fought over, yes, that’s right, Crete, which had been, as the Kingdom of Candia, part of Venice’s maritime empire since 1205, after Fourth Crusade leader Boniface of Montferrat sold the Byzantine Empire’s claim on the island to Venice (he made the sale in 1205, but it took Venice about a decade to secure the island from their Italian rivals, Genoa).
+The Cretan War was fought over, yes, that’s right, Crete, which had been, as the Kingdom of Candia, part of Venice’s maritime empire since 1205, after Fourth Crusade leader Boniface of Montferrat sold the Byzantine Empire’s claim on the island to Venice (he made the sale in 1205, but it took the Venetians about a decade to secure the island from their Italian rivals, Genoa).
 Granted, the Byzantine Empire’s claim to Crete wasn’t exactly Boniface’s to sell, but it’s no use crying over spilt milk, right?
 The point is that Venice owned the island, and the Ottomans coveted it.
 It was the next big Mediterranean island moving west from Cyprus, which the Ottomans had captured from Venice in 1571, and it also happened to be Venice’s last big island possession, so for both of those reasons it was the natural next target in the empire’s Mediterranean plans.

-I said I’d come back to the plague outbreak at the end of this piece, and the reason is that, fairly recently, research in the Venetian archives has uncovered evidence of a plan, never implemented, for the defenders of Candia to employ biological warfare against the Ottomans.
+I said I’d come back to the plague at the end of this piece, and the reason is that, fairly recently, research in the Venetian archives has uncovered evidence of a plan, never implemented, for the defenders of Candia to employ biological warfare against the Ottomans.
 The plan called for a liquid to be made from the spleens and buboes (I know, sorry) of dead plague victims that would then be used against Ottoman camps all over the island.
-It’s unlikely that this plan would’ve succeeded–the plague bacteria probably wouldn’t have survived long enough–but the Venetians had no reason to know that, and it’s not clear why they wound up not going ahead with the plan.
+It’s unlikely that this plan would’ve succeeded–the plague bacteria probably wouldn’t have survived long enough–but the Venetians had no reason to know that, and it’s not clear why they wound up nixing the plan.
 Germ warfare and the bubonic plague have a long history together–it’s believed, for example, that the Mongols hurled plague-riddled corpses into the Crimean city of Kaffa (modern Feodosia) in the mid-1340s and that this ultimately led to the Black Death, although there is research suggesting that Kaffa’s connection to the Black Death may be somewhat overblown.